Do Restaurants Use Sous Vide?

 Busy restaurant kitchens can really benefit from sous vide.
 Chefs only need to place vacuum-sealed food bags in a heat regulated water bath and leave it to cook.

-See also 11 Best Sous Vide Cookbooks
+See also 11 Best Vacuum Sealers for Sous Vide

 They are not required to keep checking or stirring the food as if it was cooking normally.
 This gives them free time to do other things in the kitchen.